msysbio/microbetag/download/README.md

-For local run:
+1. For local run:

 - `edgelist.csv`
 - `thirty_Samples.tsv`
 - `config.yml`

-For running `microbetag` through the MGG app with a network already available:
+2. For running `microbetag` through the MGG app with a network already available:
 - `vitAbund.tsv`
 - `edgelist.tsv`
+and
+- `testAbund.tsv`, if no co-occurrence network is provided

+3. For the `microbetag` preprocess steps:

+ - `config_prep.yml`
+ - `seq_ab_tab.tsv`